 Bollinger Bands are calculated using moving averages.
 Once you have the moving average, the standard deviation of the closing price is calculated over the same period as that of the moving average.
 This standard deviation is then multiplied by the a factor, which is normally 2.
 Once you have finished this calculation, you will have to obtain the upper and the lower bands.
 The upper band is calculated by adding standard deviation that has been multiplied by the suitable factor to the available moving average.
 The lower band in the Bollinger Bands is calculated by subtracting the standard deviation which has been multiplied by a suitable factor from the available moving average.

 The DJIA is usually calculated with either the 20 or 21 day moving averages along with the percentages in the range of 3.5 to 4.0 to obtain the upper as well as the lower Bollinger Bands.
-The 20 day simple moving average is calculated by using the closing prices of the past 20 days and finding the arithmetic average of these values.
+The 20 day simple moving average is reviewed and calculated by using the closing prices of the past 20 days and finding the arithmetic average of these values.
 To calculate the standard deviation, subtract the simple moving average from each of the closing values and square the same.
 The squares obtained are then added and another arithmetic average is obtained.
 The square root of this average itself is the standard deviation.

 To calculate the upper band, simple add the moving average to the product of standard deviation and the chosen factor (preferably 2) and for the lower Bollinger band, subtract the product of the factor and the standard deviation from the moving average.
 Plotting these three values in an extrapolated manner will provide you with the indicator known as Bollinger Bands.